westerndevs/western-devs-website/source/_posts/2016-08-27-httpclientwrong.md

 Connections done
 ```

+## But Wait, There's More!
 All work and everything is right with the world.
 Except that it isn't.
-If we pull out the `netstat` tool and look at the state of sockets on the machine running this we'll see
+If we pull out the `netstat` tool and look at the state of sockets on the machine running this we'll see:

 ```
 C:\code\socket>NETSTAT.EXE